PublicScrutiny/psuk-parliament/README.md

 });
 ```

-## Support for callbacks
+### Callback support

-The library uses promises, but support for callbacks is provided.
+The library uses promises internally (and in the examples above), but support for callbacks is also provided by passing a.

 You can call getBills() and getBillsFull() using callbacks by passing a function just as you'd expect in the example below: